Wanganui Computer legislation enacted

 9 September 1976

-The establishment of New Zealand’s first centralised electronic database through the Wanganui Computer Centre Act focused attention on the state’s ability to gather information about its citizens.
+‘Big Brother is watching’?
+The government’s establishment of New Zealand’s first centralised electronic database through the Wanganui Computer Centre Act raised questions about the state’s ability to gather information on its citizens.

-In 1976 the Wanganui Computer was ground-breaking.
-Police Minister Allan McCready described it as ‘the most significant crime-fighting weapon ever brought to bear’ in New Zealand.
+In 1976 the Wanganui Computer was regarded as ground-breaking.
+It was hailed as an efficient collaboration between agencies.
+The Minister of Police, Allan McCready, described it as ‘probably the most significant crime-fighting weapon ever brought to bear against lawlessness in this country’.

 Critics were unconvinced.
-Civil libertarians protested, likening it to something from George Orwell’s 1984.
-On 18 November 1982, 22-year-old anarchist Neil Roberts was blown up by his own gelignite bomb as he tried to enter the computer centre.
+Civil libertarians likened it to something from George Orwell’s 1984 and mounted numerous protests against the system.
+Shortly after midnight on 18 November 1982, 22-year-old anarchist Neil Roberts was blown up by his own gelignite bomb as he tried to breach security at the computer centre.